nianticlabs/doubletake/README.md

   <img src="media/mesh_teaser.png" alt="example output" width="720" />
 </p>

 Please, refer to the the [license file](LICENSE) for terms of usage.
-If you use this codebase in your research, please consider citing our paper using the BibTex below and link this repo.
+If you use this codebase in your research, please consider citing our paper using the BibTex below and linking this repo.
 Thanks!

 ## Table of Contents